 What we tackle

-Public discourse plays a vital role in open, democratic societies: it provides collective meaning for societal phenomena and enables the production of input for decision making processes.
-Digitization has fundamentally changed the way information of societal importance is produced, distributed and consumed.
+Public discourse plays a vital role in open, democratic societies.
+It is an important forum through which people can voice their concerns and form opinions.
+Moreover, public discourse provides input for decision making processes.
+Digitization has fundamentally changed the way information is produced, distributed and consumed and thereby affects the public discourse.
 The implications of these changes cannot yet be fully grasped.

 The societal discussion on this topic is expanding, with a wide variety of stakeholders raising their voices.
 Among them are authorities (e.g. the European Commission’s high-level expert group on fake news and disinformation), media organizations, technological and commercial companies, and a range of civil society organizations (e.g. freedom of expression groups, digital rights groups…).
 Each actor brings its own perspective but coordinated efforts to deal with the challenges at hand are few.
 Additional knowledge is crucially required to fully understand the implications of the digital public sphere.